-It is recommended to solve the homework problems with reviewing the course materials.
+It is recommended to review the course materials.

 Office hour will be set from 13:00 to 15:00 on the same day of this class.

 A course with practical content delivered by instructors with practical work experience

 - (2) Details of instructors ' practical work experience related to the course - (3) Details of practical classes delivered based on instructors ' practical work experience